 This cute little train transports visitors through the winding, hilly streets of Montmartre.
 Its route starts at the base of the hill at Place Blanche – right next to the Moulin Rouge – then makes its way up to the Place du Tertre.
 It’s especially great for families with children or people with limited mobility, since it’ll save you an exhausting climb!
 The tour even includes a commentary in both English and French.

 If you’re looking for a great family-friendly guided tour of Montmartre, we highly recommend: Le Village de Montmartre Walking Tour.
 Your personal guide will uncover the fascinating stories that live within the famous sites throughout Montmartre, and your children will be completely entertained the entire time, thanks to an easy-to-follow map and kid-friendly guidebook.
-For more info, click here, or contact our Travel Design Team at [email protected].
+For more info, click here.

 (Image Credits: Hannah Wilson.)